AB InBev seen reining in SABMiller's decentralized culture

-LONDON If brewing giant Anheuser-Busch InBev buys SABMiller, it will likely force its centralized and standardized operating model on a business known for regional independence.
+LONDON If brewing giant Anheuser-Busch InBev (ABI.BR) buys SABMiller SAB.L, it will likely force its centralized and standardized operating model on a business known for regional independence.

 A culture clash is common in any merger.
 In this case, SAB's integration into AB InBev may mean an end to the partnerships and equity stakes it has around the world.
 The combined company may also adopt a centralized structure that better suits a focus on global brands like AB InBev's Budweiser and Corona, whereas SAB has historically nurtured local brews like Castle in South Africa and Aguila in Colombia.